Cody Bellinger Preview, Player Props: Cubs vs. Tigers

-On Monday, Cody Bellinger (.275 on-base percentage in past 10 games, 97 points below season-long percentage) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 6:40 PM ET.
+Cody Bellinger -- .243 average over his past 10 games -- will be in action for the Chicago Cubs against the Detroit Tigers, with Reese Olson on the hill, on August 22 at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Royals.
+In his most recent game, he went 1-for-5 with an RBI against the Tigers.

 Cody Bellinger Game Info & Props vs. the Tigers